Berezhnyk/github-copilot-certification-study-guide/README.md

 ## 💡 Pro Tips for Success

+1. **Start each day with the study schedule** - `study-schedule.md` has your exact daily tasks
-1. **Use GitHub Copilot while studying** - Practice with the tool you're learning about
+2. **Use GitHub Copilot while studying** - Practice with the tool you're learning about
-2. **Focus on understanding, not memorization** - The exam tests practical knowledge
+3. **Focus on understanding, not memorization** - The exam tests practical knowledge
-3. **Practice prompt engineering daily** - This is a core skill for certification
+4. **Check off tasks as you complete them** - Stay motivated with visible progress
-4. **Review responsible AI principles thoroughly** - These appear frequently on exams
+5. **Review responsible AI principles thoroughly** - These appear frequently on exams
-5. **Understand enterprise vs. individual features** - Know the plan differences
+6. **Understand enterprise vs. individual features** - Know the plan differences
-6. **Practice with multiple programming languages** - Copilot supports 30+ languages
+7. **Practice with multiple programming languages** - Copilot supports 30+ languages
-7. **Time yourself on practice tests** - Build exam-day stamina and confidence
+8. **Time yourself on practice tests** - Build exam-day stamina and confidence

 ## 🎯 Final Exam Preparation